UNC-Libraries/hy-c/README.md

   - Memory: 12GB
   - Swap: 2 GB
   - Disk image size: 200 GB

+- In order to stop the application and services, you can do a ctrl-c inside the window where you ran `mutagen-compose up`, or you can click the "stop" button in Docker Desktop in the containers/apps section.

 ##### Docker debugging notes
 * Updates to the code should be picked up pretty immediately - there could be a second or so lag, but it should be fairly instantaneous.